I am guessing that you know how important it is to save money.

 Having a budget allows you to know exactly how much money is coming into your home, what your expenses are, and what is left over.

-If you notice that you tend to spend the ‘left over’ amount on things like like eating out more than cooking, and shopping for things you don’t use or need, this is where you need to remember the importance of saving money for emergencies and anticipated expenses.
+If you notice that you tend to spend the ‘left over’ amount on things like eating out more than cooking, and shopping for things you don’t use or need, this is where you need to remember the importance of saving money for emergencies and anticipated expenses.
 This requires discipline but is worth the sacrifice and delayed gratification.

 Ideally, you’ll be motivated to apply the surplus to your savings.